Realization of Lie algebras and classifying spaces of crossed modules: Crossed modules and cdgl's

 \begin{proof} The different possibilities for a definition of this law are described in \cite[Section 6.5]{book}.
-We recall here the construction for the convenience of the reader.
-Let begin with the ``universal'' example, the cdgl $L'= \widehat{\mathbb L}(u_1, u_2, du_1, du_2)$, with $u_i$ in degree $1$.
+We recall here the construction for the convenience of the reader, beginning with the ``universal'' example, the cdgl $L'= \widehat{\mathbb L}(u_1, u_2, du_1, du_2)$, with $u_i$ in degree $1$.
 Since $HL'= 0$ there is an element $\omega$ in $L'_1$ such that

 Of course such an element is not unique.
 If $\omega'$ is another element satisfying (\ref{equa:petitperp}), the difference $\omega-\omega'$ is a boundary since $H_{\geq 1}L'= 0$.
 This shows that the class of $\omega$ is well defined in the cdgl quotient $(L'/(L'_{\geq 2}\oplus dL_2'), \overline{d})$.
 We denote this class by $u_1 \perp u_2$.
 By construction, it verifies $\ov{d}(u_{1}\perp u_{2})=du_{1}*du_{2}$.